IBM/pwa-lit-template/README.md

 - `routes`: stores the main configuration for your application.
 - `server`: contains the logic to serve the application using `prpl-server`.
 And is where you are going to create your `dist/` folder containing the bundle of your application.

-### Supported browsers

-Due to the build process the number of the browsers that `pwa-lit-template` can support is quite width in a performant way:

-- Chrome
-- Edge
-- Firefox
-- Internet Explorer
-- Safari

 ## Guides

-### Build and deploy for production
+### Build for production

-This command use [Rollup](https://github.com/rollup/rollup) to build an optimized version of the application for production:
+This command use Rollup to build an optimized version of the application for production:

     npm run build